wasilukm/hoymiles-mqtt/README.md

 The tool periodically communicates with Hoymiles DTU (Pro) through ModbusTCP and sends gathered data to MQTT broker.
 Data to MQTT broker are sent with topics that can be recognized by Home Assistant.
-In a result DTU and each micro-inverter can be represented in Home Assistant as separate device with a set of entities.
+In a result DTU and each inverter can be represented in Home Assistant as separate device with a set of entities.
 Example:

 ![MQTT Devices](/docs/mqtt_devices.png)

 ![MQTT Entities](/docs/mqtt_entities.png)

 DTU device represents overall data for the installation:
-- pv_power - current power - sum from all micro-inverters
+- pv_power - current power - sum from all inverters
-- today_production - today energy production - sum from all micro-inverters, for each micro-inverter last known good value is cached to prevent disturbances in statistics when part of the installation is temporarily off or off-line.
+- today_production - today energy production - sum from all inverters, for each inverter last known good value is cached to prevent disturbances in statistics when part of the installation is temporarily off or off-line.
 This entity can be used in Home Assistant energy panel as a production from solar panels.
   An example chart:

   ![Solar production](/docs/solar%20production.png)
-- total_production - lifetime energy production - sum from all micro-inverters
+- total_production - lifetime energy production - sum from all inverters

-Each micro-inverter has the following entities:
+Each inverter has the following entities:
 - grid_voltage
 - grid_frequency
 - temperature